camertron/abroad/README.md

 end
 ```

-In addition to `write_key_value`, serializer instances also respond to the `write_raw` method, which is capable of writing raw text to the underlying stream.
-You might use this method if you needed to write a comment to the file, or a preamble at the beginning.
+In addition to `write_key_value`, serializer instances respond to the `write_raw` method, which is capable of writing raw text to the underlying stream.
+You might use this method if you needed to write a comment to the file or maybe a preamble at the beginning.

 Serializer classes respond to `from_stream` in addition to `open`.
 Both methods can be called with or without a block.
 If passed a block, the file or stream will be automatically closed when the block terminates.
 If you choose to not pass a block, you're responsible for calling `close` yourself.